 Nav20s: Right Where You Are – Christ, Work, Mission and Community – Combines interviews from Chicago and Atlanta to highlight the role that the Nav20s can play in the transition to life after college.

-To go further, pick and choose among the chapters of the Biblical Perspective, Nehemiah or Daniel studies.
+To go further, do the rest of the Biblical Perspective study or pick and choose among its chapters or the chapters of the Nehemiah or Daniel studies.
 Most are titled clearly and can generally stand alone.
-The Daniel study will be well-received by a “post-modern” audience but might be too “edgy” for some.

 To start on the topic of calling, use either 1) the “Theology of Work” article and discussion guide or 2) the introduction to the Biblical Perspective study.
 To go deeper, pick parts of the Exploring Your Life Purpose toolkit.